COVESA/vehicle-edge/docker-compose/README.md

       ```

 - Start it without the `<run-script>` script using standalone docker-compose: `docker-compose -f docker-compose.vapp.amd64.yml --project-name vapp-platform --env-file .env -- up --build --remove-orphans`<br>
-  If you have a custom _.env_ file for your project, you can specify it using the --env-file parameter
+  If you have a custom _.env_ file for your project, you can specify it using a different value for the --env-file parameter

 ## Test